 Put another way: Reclassification will reinstate the legal framework that the internet was built on.
 Reclassification will return the internet to its roots.

 Back to basics

-Because of common carriage these innovators were able to use the network to launch amazing innovations without first asking the phone company for permission.
-And, it is important to note, that common carriage has nothing to do with whether or not the network owner is a monopolist.
-Hotels, shippers, airlines, long distance phone companies, cell phone companies and many others operating in non-monopoly markets have all historically been treated as common carriers.
+And it's important to note that common carriage has nothing to do with whether or not the network owner is a monopolist.
+Hotels, shippers, airlines, long-distance phone companies, cellphone companies and many others operating in non-monopoly markets have all historically been treated as common carriers.